-The PublicCA implements the following recovery procedure in the event of signature key compromise:
+PublicCA implements the following recovery procedure in the event of signature key compromise:

-- (1) Publish in the repository, notify subscribers and relying parties. - (2) Revoke the PublicCA signature key certificate and issued subscriber certificates. - (3) Generate new key pairs in accordance with the procedures in section 5.6.
+- (1) Publish in the repository, notify subscribers and relying parties. - (2) Revoke the PublicCA signature key certificate and issued subscriber certificates. - (3) Generate new key pairs in accordance with the procedures in Section 5.6.
 New certificates are published in the repository for subscriber and relying party downloading.

-The PublicCA shall conduct at least one PublicCA signature key compromise drill each year.
+PublicCA shall conduct the drills at least once a year.

-5.7.4 PublicCA Security Facilities Disaster Recovery Procedure
+5.7.4 Business Continuity Capabilities after a Disaster

-The PublicCA has established a disaster recovery procedure and conducts drills each year.
+PublicCA has established a disaster recovery procedure and conducts drills each year.
 In the event of a disaster, the emergency response team shall initiate the disaster recovery procedure.
 Priority shall be given to restoring PublicCA repository operations and quickly reestablishing certificate issuance and management capabilities.